mathewsrc/ETL-Chicago-Cafe-Permits/README.md

 Logging: Loguru is chosen for logging, ensuring transparency, and facilitating debugging throughout the ETL process.

-Data quality: SODA is employed to ensure data quality.
+Data quality: Soda is employed to ensure data quality.

 Tests: Pytest is employed for code validation.